 Landlord Harassment or Violation of Privacy

 California state law requires landlords to respect tenants’ privacy by providing a 24-hour notice before entering the property.
-Changing the locks or cutting off utilities is considered harassment and can be a legal reason for early lease termination without further rent obligation for the remaining lease term.
+A landlord changing the locks or cutting off utilities is considered harassment and can be a legal reason for early lease termination without further rent obligation for the remaining lease term.

 Bottom Line